1024inc/engineering-blog/eng-paths/sr_staff_engineer.md

 - Expert in primary focus area (BE/FE/Data/or DevOps).
 - Strong proficiency in all other technologies across the codebase and infrastructure.

+- Thrives in ambiguous scopes throughout Engineering, defining the results we need to aim for and how to get there. .
+- Acts as expert and executor on driving the whole engineering department to the best technical and company outcomes.

 </td></tr>
 <tr><td style="font-weight:bold">